 Two weeks ago we propagated some of our succulents.
-But after several days, we noticed that some leaves were gradually turning into orangey-brown color.
+But after several days, we noticed that some leaves were gradually turning into orange-brown color.
 We fixed the problem immediately using honey during the propagation process.

-Since honey is not a synthetic but an organic rooting stimulant, it may take long before you find out the result.
+When they become large enough, gently pull out the dying part from which you propagated, and since they need to be in deep soil already, transfer them to a shallow and wide pot for further propagation.
+Since honey is not a synthetic but an organic rooting stimulant, it may take long before you see the result.
 It would be best to fill some rock on the bottom to drain the soil, add some soil that has more drained bits so roots can hold onto it, and then press down the soil to make it solidly fixed in the pot.

 How to Propagate Succulents from Leaves and Cuttings

 Before propagating succulents (with any method), you need to know first the genus where your succulent belongs, and its species.
 The part of the plant that you will take with which propagation will work depends on the genus.
 Some succulents can be propagated with leaf, some with cutting, and some with both.